Sign In / Sign Out

 - ASU Home

 - Map and Locations

 These funds will be used at the discretion of Dean Sylvester, who is taking a particular focus on assisting students who may be experiencing financial hardships related to limited income, food shortages, unexpected expenses, and other matters related to their well-being.
 Every gift, no matter the amount, will help.
 Thank you.

-Moot Court provides an opportunity for law students to develop the oral and written advocacy skills learned in the classroom and put them to the test in a "simulated" trial or advocacy environment.
+Moot Court is an opportunity for law students to develop the oral and written advocacy skills learned in the classroom and put them in action towards a "simulated" trial or advocacy environment.
 Judges and jurors for the competitions are often practitioners and sitting judges.
-In addition, our law students frequently work with junior high and high school students in their mock trial/moot court activities.
+Many times, law students work with junior high and high school students in their mock trial/moot court activities.

 Depending on their extracurricular commitments, most students find time for at least one Moot Court competition per semester.
 Law students in their third year can apply to be in the Order of Barristers, a national advocacy honor society.

 Moot Court opportunities and benefits include: